GSA-TTS/identity-handbook/_articles/definition-of-done.md

   - Provide a brief description for context since JIRA numbers are not memorable
 - In the thread:
   - Includes steps so that anyone can replicate and review.
-  - Specify which environment changes were deployed to, and provide a link to that environmment
+  - Specify which environment changes were deployed to, and provide a link to that environment
   - Provide screenshots if possible
   - Sometimes, for tickets that don't have UI changes, includes a description of what changed and links to a Pull Request